Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 Moral implications of Imagen and other AI text-to-image software

 There’s a reason why all the sample images have no people.
-In their conclusion, the Imagen team discusses the potential moral repercussions and societal impact of the technology, which is not always for the .
+In their conclusion, the Imagen team discusses the potential moral repercussions and societal impact of the technology, which is not always for the best.
 Already, the program exhibits a Western bias and viewpoint.
 While acknowledging that there is a potential for endless creativity, there are, unfortunately, also those who would may attempt to use the software for harm.
 It is for this reason, among others, that Imagen is not available for public use—but that could change.

 “On the other hand, generative methods can be leveraged for malicious purposes, including harassment and misinformation spread, and raise many concerns regarding social and cultural exclusion and bias,” the researchers write.
 “These considerations inform our decision to not to release code or a public demo.
 In future work, we will explore a framework for responsible externalization that balances the value of external auditing with the risks of unrestricted open-access.”